Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 The entire park will be dressed up and decorated for the occasion, and you’ll even be able to see the resident tigers chowing down on some pumpkins during the week!
 Dinosaur lovers will love the Dinos After Dark events held during the week, which will allow you to see your favourite prehistoric creatures come to life in the moonlight.

-Halloween Festival at Odds Farm Park
+Pumpkin Festival at Odds Farm Park

 Wooburn Green, Buckinghamshire

 Toddlers and young kids love the Halloween fun over at Odds Farm Park, and this year is no different.

 Throughout the October half term week, you can find a ready-to-carve pumpkin in their Oddlotment as well as a host of other toddler-friendly spooky surprises.
 There is a small additional charge for a pumpkin but you will be able to carve it at the Carving Corner on site.

 Paultons Park is well known to be the home of Peppa Pig World, and already a favourite day out for toddlers and their families.